Susan Rockefeller

 Be Part of the Solution

-So ask yourself, what can I do today to be part of the solution?
+What can I do today to be part of the solution?

 “Young people - they care.
 They know that this is the world that they're going to grow up in, that they're going to spend the rest of their lives in.
 But, I think it's more idealistic than that.
 They actually believe that humanity, human species, has no right to destroy and despoil regardless.”